 Contractor shall obtain and maintain, and ensure that each Subcontractor shall obtain and maintain, insurance as specified in this section at all times during the term of this Contract.
-All insurance policies required by this Contract that are not provided through self-insurance shall be issued by insurance companies as approved by the State.
+All insurance policies required by this Contract shall be issued by insurance companies as approved by the State.